-London: Fake explosive belts photo released
+London: Fake explosive belts photos released

 Story highlights

-- The men had the belts on when they were killed
+- The men had the fake explosive belts on when they were killed

 - "I have not seen this tactic in the UK before," police official says

-(CNN)The London Bridge attackers wore fake explosive belts with water bottles wrapped in silver tape, and may have planned to create a "siege situation," authorities said.
+(CNN)The London Bridge attackers wore fake explosive belts that had water bottles wrapped in silver tape, and may have planned to create a "siege situation" during their terror rampage, authorities said.

 Photos released by police on Saturday show leather-made belts linked to disposable water bottles covered in tape.